Skip to main content

 Quality and Process Improvement (HN)

-You are introduced to the importance of quality assurance processes in a manufacturing or service environment and the principles and theories that underpin them.
-Topics include: tools and techniques used to support quality control, attributes and variables, testing processes, costing modules, the importance of qualifying the costs related to quality, international standards for management, European foundation for quality management, principles, tools and techniques of total quality management and implementation of six sigma.
+You consider the importance of quality assurance processes in manufacturing or service environments and study the principles and theories that underpin them.
+You explore the tools and techniques used to support quality control, including attributes and variables, testing processes and costing models.
+You also learn the importance of quantifying costs related to quality and examine international standards for quality management.

 Modules offered may vary.